ekambaraml/IBM-Cloud-Pak-for-Data/cpd45-deployment.md

 # Deploying cloud pak for data 4.5 in a self managed openshift cluster

-Cloud Pak for data is a comprehensive Enterprise level datafabric and datascience platform.
+Building a data science and AI platform in an on-perm infrastructure requires careful planning and right skillsets.
+IBM Cloud Pak for data is a comprehensive end-to-end enterprise level datafabric and datascience platform.
+The following document shows, how easily and quicly it can be built on on-perm infrastructe of the organization.

 ### 1.0 Deployment Planning

 #### 1.1 Architecture

-Building a Data Science plaform using IBM Cloud Pak for Data.
-This includes deployment of Watson Studio and Watson Machine Learning for building and Running Machine Learning models and Creating Auto AI models.
+IBM Cloud Pak for Data is comprehensive Datafabri/AI/ML/DataScience platform which can be built to scale from few users to thousands of business and datascientis and developers.
+Identifying the usecase will help sizing the hardware, planning the Network and software component requirements for deployment.

+In this example, We are building the IBM Cloud Pak for Data cluster for building DataScience platform for Developers, Data Scientists to build ML/AI models and deploying to model to infusing in to the business applications.

+Examples of this POC Usecase includes:
+- Data Scientists in this organizations prefer the R-studio and Python for building ML models
+- Data in Hadoop/Hive, Relatioan Database systems, those will used for Model training and testing
+- Deploy multiple ML Models in production-ready environment
+- Models need to be monitored for drift and model bias
+- Embed ML scoring end-point with web based business application

+What are the minimum Software components required:
+- IBM RedHat OpenShift - IBM's Enterprise level kubernetic platform, Entitlement is provided as part Cloud Pak for Data license
+- Cloud Pak for Data  - IBM's Enterprise level Datafabric and Data Science platform
+- Cloud Pak for Data Components
+  - Watson Studio, R-Studio, Jupyter Notebook - Development
+  - Watson Machine Learning - Model Runtime environment and Auto AI Creation

 ![architecture](https://github.com/ekambaraml/IBM-Cloud-Pak-for-Data/blob/main/images/deployment-architecture-2.0.png)

-Cloud Pak for Data components for Data Sciences usecase.
+Sizing of the hardware, storage are based on the number of concurrent users, concurrent models to be running and number of Cloud Pak for Data components will be installed.

 ![CPD Components](https://github.com/ekambaraml/IBM-Cloud-Pak-for-Data/blob/main/images/cpd45.png)

 #### 1.2 Requirements